AdobeDocs/experience-platform.en/help/edge/commands/configure/thirdpartycookiesenabled.md

 The `thirdPartyCookiesEnabled` property is a boolean that determines if the Web SDK sets cookies in a third-party context.
 Enabling this option is useful if you want to identify visitors between subdomains or domains that your organization owns.
 However, many modern browsers limit the setting and expiration of third-party cookies.

 When this option is enabled, the Web SDK uses Adobe Audience Manager to help identify a visitor.
 When this option is disabled, the call to Audience Manager is disabled.
-See [Understading calls to the Demdex domain](https://experienceleague.adobe.com/docs/audience-manager/user-guide/reference/demdex-calls.html) in the Audience Manager user guide for more information.
+See [Understanding calls to the Demdex domain](https://experienceleague.adobe.com/docs/audience-manager/user-guide/reference/demdex-calls.html) in the Audience Manager user guide for more information.

 ## Enable third-party cookies using the Web SDK tag extension